IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `name` attribute of a function holds the name of the function and it's useful for debugging, understanding the code organization, programmatically check the name of the function, create a more dynamic and flexible code.

-###  How do you use the "doc" variable to add documentation to a function?
+### Q:  How do you use the "doc" variable to add documentation to a function?

 In Python, the `__doc__` attribute is used to add documentation to a function.
 It is a special attribute that holds the documentation string of a function, also known as the docstring.